CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 For working with EO data in general, there are three main options:

-1) **EO specific services**, which provide both data and advanced ready-to-use processing environments.
-Usually these give better user experience and efficiency, but the services might be limited in computing power, available tools and options for adding own data.
-Often these have fees for using.
-Examples are [Google Earth Engine](https://earthengine.google.com/), [SentinelHub](https://www.sentinel-hub.com/) and  [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com).
+1) **EO specific services**, which provide both data and ready-to-use processing environments.
+Usually these give better user experience and efficiency, but the services might be limited in computing power, available tools and options for adding own data or tools.
+These might have usage fees.
+Examples are [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/), [Google Earth Engine](https://earthengine.google.com/), [SentinelHub](https://www.sentinel-hub.com/) and [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com).

 2) **Cloud services** with access to EO data.
 Practically, the data is often stored in object-storage and can be accessed as independent service.
 They  also provide general computing services, such as virtual machines, to which EO  tools need to be installed by the end-user.
-These options usually have some fees, mainly for processing.
+These options usually have some fees, mainly for processing and storage.
 The data download may be free of charge or have a small cost, depending on the amount of data needed.
-One example is [Amazon Web Services](https://registry.opendata.aws/); also the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com) and [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/) somewhat fit this category.
+One example is [Amazon Web Services](https://registry.opendata.aws/); also the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com) somewhat fit this category.

 3) **Own computing environment** - PC, local cluster, virtual machines.
 Data needs to be downloaded and all tools must be installed to this system.
 On the other hand, it gives more freedom to select the tools and set-up.
 Usually this does not cause any extra costs, but the computing power is usually rather limited.